Gary Rosenblatt

-Gary Rosenblatt was the editor and publisher of The Jewish Week of New York, a position he held from 1993 through 2019.
+Gary Rosenblatt (born 1947) was the editor and publisher of The Jewish Week of New York, a position he held from 1993 through 2019.
 Previously he was the editor of the Baltimore Jewish Times for 19 years.
 Rosenblatt is the father of musician Dov.

 Early career

 In 1972, Charles "Chuck" Buerger, the grandson of the founder of the Baltimore Jewish Times, became the weekly's publisher.
 In 1974 he hired Gary Rosenblatt as editor.
 The two expanded the scope of the paper's coverage, as well as the size; in the 1980s the paper regularly exceeded 200 pages, and circulation peaked at over 20,000.
 In 1984 Buerger acquired The Jewish News of Detroit, and Rosenblatt was named editor, in addition to his responsibilities in Baltimore.
 In 1988 Buerger bought The Atlanta Jewish Times, adding Rosenblatt as editor there as well.
-The Detroit and Atlanta papers were given similar makeovers, including an emphasis on more and deeper local reporting and enhanced graphics, before Rosenblatt left for The Jewish Week in 1993.
+The Detroit and Atlanta papers were given similar makeovers, including an emphasis on more and deeper local reporting and enhanced graphics before Rosenblatt left for The Jewish Week in 1993.

 Notable articles

 The Simon Wiesenthal Center's Holocaust Memorial

-While at the Baltimore Jewish Times, Rosenblatt published an article on September 14, 1984 titled "The Simon Wiesenthal Center: State-of-the-art Activism or Hollywood Hype?" analyzing whether Wiesenthal Center officials were truthful in marketing their Holocaust museum as a non-sectarian, humanitarian institution in order to receive funding from the state of California.
+While at the Baltimore Jewish Times, Rosenblatt published an article on September 14, 1984, titled "The Simon Wiesenthal Center: State-of-the-art Activism or Hollywood Hype?" analyzing whether Wiesenthal Center officials were truthful in marketing their Holocaust museum as a non-sectarian, humanitarian institution in order to receive funding from the state of California.

 This article was one of two finalists for the Pulitzer Prize in the category of Special Reporting in 1985.
 The honor marked the first time an article in a Jewish publication was cited in the Pulitzer competition.